Rezuan-Ahmed-git/own-chatgpt/README.md

 # My Own chatGpt

 I have attempted to create my own chatGPT app using Vanilla JavaScript, Node js, Express, OpenAi.
-I was thinking we can work with OpenAi API.
+I was thinking how we can work with OpenAi API.
 So I give a try.
 ## Demo live link

 [ChatGPT-client side](https://own-chatgpt.vercel.app/)</br>